wimsattj/wimsattj/README.md

 - 👋 Hi, I’m @wimsattj
 - 👀 I’m interested in ...
 Science, theoretical physics, and technology
 - 🌱 I’m currently learning ...
-Katlin
+CSS
 - 💞️ I’m looking to collaborate on ...
 Devslopes
 - 📫 How to reach me ...                  wimsattj@att.net